 When you are making your grocery list for a few weeks from now make sure to stock up on pantry staples so you have items that will help get your through.

-Another great way to save money in the kitchen is to stop using paper products like paper towels and paper napkins.
+Another great way to save money is to stop using paper products like paper towels and paper napkins.
 We changed over to cloth napkins and reusable travel mugs and stainless steel lunch containers and have never looked back.

 cleaning on a budget